ABIF-McGill/Intro_to_Fiji_Macros/README.md

 # What you need for this workshop

-Please make sure you have Fiji downloaded and installed on your computer, or download Fiji for your operating system [here](fiji.sc) - make sure it is Fiji, not simply ImageJ, since Fiji is easier to work with.
+Please make sure you have Fiji downloaded and installed on your computer, or download Fiji for your operating system from [fiji.sc](fiji.sc) - make sure it is Fiji, not simply ImageJ, since Fiji is easier to work with.

 <br>